rails/rails/guides/source/contributing_to_ruby_on_rails.md

 $ git push --force-with-lease
 ```

 We disallow force pushing on the rails/rails repository base, but you are able to force push to your fork.
-When rebasing this is a requirement since the history has changed.
+When rebasing, this is a requirement since the history has changed.

 ### Fork